Symmetry scales guide

 On top of this fundamental structure, identical sectional scales are built from each pitch of the symmetrical scale.
 In other words, each fundamental pitch of the symmetrical scale is the root of a sectional scale.
 The range of the sectional scale is determined by the interval between the fundamental pitches of the symmetrical scale.

 Sectional scales are set with the pitch-unit buttons or with the RANDOM button / RAND CV input.
-Their structure and range are visualized with the lights of the pitch-unit buttons.
-Green color indicates that the pitch is selected, cyan – the pitch is available for selection, and light off indicates that the pitch is beyond the range of the sectional scale for the currently chosen scale type.
+Their structure and range are visualized with the pitch-unit button lights.
+Green color indicates that the pitch is selected, light off – the pitch is not selected, and faint green color indicates that the pitch is beyond the range of the sectional scale for the chosen scale type.

 List of scale types in Symmetry